 NSA is an online academy that redefines the typical definition of "homeschooling."
 A student enrolls in various classes each year and is met in each class with a teacher prepared to help you get started.
 NSA "bridges the gap" between traditional homeschooling and a brick and mortar school.

-NSA has over 1600 students ranging from 4th-12th grade.
+NSA has close to 2,000 students ranging from 4th-12th grade.
 Unless you're talking about assignment grades, then we've got all of them.
 My personal preference is A's, though. ;D

 On NSA, you choose your pace!
 Each course has 18 weeks of course material per semester that you can distribute however best fits your family's lifestyle.
 There is a suggested amount of work each week as the courses are split into 18 weeks, so if you follow the weekly schedule in Buzz, you'll be good to go!
 But when life gets crazy, you can take a week off then make it up later in the semester.
 Just don't take off too many weeks, or you'll stress out your mom in the process. ;)